RESEARCH AND BEYOND

-Research Methods at the Master in Human Development and Food Security, University of Roma Tre (Rome, Italy) 2018 – ongoing.
+Lecturer of Research Methods at the Master in Human Development and Food Security, University of Roma Tre (Rome, Italy) 2018 – ongoing.

-Statistics at the Master in Human Development and Food Security, University of Roma Tre (Rome, Italy) 2020 – ongoing.
+Lecturer of Statistics at the Master in Human Development and Food Security, University of Roma Tre (Rome, Italy) 2020 – ongoing.

-Computer science at the Faculty of Economy, University of Roma Tre (Rome, Italy) 2021.
+Professor of Computer science at the Faculty of Economy, University of Roma Tre (Rome, Italy) 2021.